 - The transferee may assume the guaranteed loan on the rates and terms contained in the promissory note. - The transferee may assume the guaranteed loan under new rates and terms if the transferee applies and is eligible.
-Any new rates and terms must not exceed the current market interest rate and term and the interest rate must not exceed the interest rate on the initial loan as described in HB-1-3555, Chapter 7. - If the account is past due at the time an assumption agreement is executed, the transferee may be reviewed for loss mitigation and, if eligible, the loan may be modified to bring the account current as described in HB-1-3555, Chapter 18, Attachment A, The Loss Mitigation Guide. - Any subsequent transfer of title, except upon the death of the inheritor or between inheritors to consolidate title, will trigger the due-on-sale clause.
+Any new rates and terms must not exceed the current market interest rate and term and the interest rate must not exceed the interest rate on the initial loan as described in HB-1-3555, Chapter 7. - If the account is past due at the time an assumption agreement is executed, the transferee may be reviewed for loss mitigation and, if eligible, the loan may be modified to bring the account current as described in HB-1-3555, Chapter 18, Attachment A, "The Loss Mitigation Guide." - Any subsequent transfer of title, except upon the death of the inheritor or between inheritors to consolidate title, will trigger the due-on-sale clause.

-2. Closing a Transfer with an Assumption of the Outstanding Debt
+2. Closing a Transfer with an Assumption of the Outstanding Debt closing the transaction.

-The Agency will review the application as it does any other request for a loan guarantee and will issue a conditional commitment if it approves the transfer.
-Once the servicer obtains Agency approval, the servicer may proceed with closing the transaction.
 Along with all other required loan closing documents, the servicer must provide the Agency with a copy of the executed assumption agreement.
-The servicer must process the assumption on a form approved by Fannie Mae, Freddie Mac, HUD, or VA and signed by all parties.
+The servicer must process the assumption on a form approved by Fannie Mae, Freddie Mac, HUD, or VA and signed by all parties.confirmed